 As indicated in FRE 801(c)(2), a statement is hearsay only if it is offered "to prove the truth of the matter asserted in the statement."
+Thus, for example, a statement offered only to show the effect the statement had on the hearer is not hearsay.
 See, e.g., Salem Hospital Corp., 363 NLRB No. 56, slip op. at 1 n.
-1 (2015).
-There, the Board found that the subject testimony was not hearsay because it was not offered to prove the truth of the matter asserted but to show the effect it had on the hearer, citing Hebert Industrial Insulation Corp., 312 NLRB 602, 608 (1993).
-It further found that the testimony was admissible "in any event" because the respondent did not object to the testimony at the hearing, citing Alvin J. Bart & Co., 236 NLRB 242, 243 (1978), enf. denied on other grounds 598 F.2d 1267 (2d Cir.
-1979).
-See also U.S. v.
+1 (2015) (union assistant director's testimony that some of the hospital's nurses told a union organizer that the hospital was planning to close certain units was not hearsay because it was not offered to prove the truth of the matter asserted but to show the effect it had on the union organizer, specifically her decision to request information and bargaining regarding the closure).
+See also Kitchen v.
+BASF, 952 F.3d 247, 255 (5th Cir.
+2020) (manager's testimony in terminated employee's discrimination action that the company's in-house physician told him that the employee's positive alcohol test indicated he was likely under the influence of alcohol at work was not hearsay because it was not offered to show that the employee was intoxicated but rather for the effect the physician's opinion had on the manager, namely the manager's honest belief that the employee had been intoxicated while at work); and U.S. v.
 Safavian, 435 F.Supp.2d 36, 44 (D.D.C.
 2006) (emails were admissible as non-hearsay because they were offered to provide context or to show that the statements were made, not to establish the truth of the statements).